David Byron: Later career (1976–1984)

 Byron recorded three solo albums: Take No Prisoners in 1975, Baby Faced Killer in 1978, and That Was Only Yesterday, which was recorded in 1984, one year before his death.
 During this period, Byron teamed up with former Colosseum / Humble Pie guitarist Clem Clempson and former Wings drummer Geoff Britton to form Rough Diamond.
-They recorded one self-titled LP for Island Records in March 1977.
+They recorded one self-titled LP for Chris Blackwell's Island Records in March 1977.
 The album sold poorly and Byron quit.

-Next, Byron got together with guitarist Robin George to form The Byron Band, which was signed to Creole Records (a label which was perhaps an inapposite choice since it specialised in early reggae, showcasing artists like Sugar Minott and Max Romeo) and debuted with the single "Every Inch of the Way"/"Routine" (CR 8).
+Next, Byron got together with guitarist Robin George to form The Byron Band, which was signed to reggae and funk label, Creole Records and debuted with the single "Every Inch of the Way"/"Routine" (CR 8).
 This was followed by the single "Never Say Die"/"Tired Eyes", before the release of the 1981 album On the Rocks (CRX 2).
 However, as with his previous band Rough Diamond, neither critical nor commercial acclaim was forthcoming.

 Box and Trevor Bolder invited Byron to re-join Uriah Heep in 1981, after Ken Hensley had left, but Byron refused.

 Lost and Found is a double album that included demos and live recordings by the Byron Band, which spanned from 1980 to 1982.
-It also includes a Robin George solo track.